 There’s something electric about the Red Shed textiles facility.
 I can honestly say if I hadn’t chosen BNU, I wouldn’t be where I am today.
 Choosing this university opened my eyes up to the possibilities of knitting and knitwear and I instantly found my place in the world.Phoebe Edwards Head of Design Centre and Design Consultant, Stoll Knit Design Centre

 Why study this subject?

-Textiles are everywhere; they are the very fabric of our everyday environment, so why not learn how to design them?
+Fashion and Textiles is one of the largest sectors world-wide and continues to offer exciting and rewarding opportunities globally.
 Providing us with identity, comfort and shelter, textiles are the material that we have our closest relationships with, literally clothing our bodies from head to toe, or surrounding our homes with stimulating colour and tactility.
+Textiles are the very fabric of our everyday environment, so why not learn how to design them?

 Why study at Buckinghamshire New University?